nextensio/docs/content/en/Architecture/policyattr/_index.md

 }
 ```

+The above option 2 is for the 'Expert' mode.
+It involves writing the policy directly
+and using AppGroup attributes.
 The destination AppGroup ID is available in the AppGroupID attribute.
 The 'some AppGroup' line is to iterate through multiple AppGroup IDs (we have two here) to ensure the
 allowTeam or the roleAllowed attribute checks are done with the correct AppGroup ID record.